GitHubCew/apiLog/README.md

 # API-Log Documentation
-API-Log is a web-based command-line tool for interface monitoring, developed with SpringBoot and WebSocket.
-It enables real-time monitoring of one or multiple API interfaces, tracking input parameters, return values, and execution time, addressing challenges in complex scenarios where traditional monitoring falls short.
+API-Log is a web-based command-line monitoring tool developed with SpringBoot and WebSocket, primarily designed for troubleshooting and performance optimization analysis during development or production.
+It supports monitoring of request parameters, return values, execution time, exceptions, and call chains for one or multiple APIs, helping to resolve interface monitoring challenges in complex scenarios.

 # Key Features
 - Real-time monitoring via WebSocket connections